Michelle P.

 Topics

-womens health wellness at work african american woman mental strength nutrition womens health and well being health wellness cultivating resilience discover storytelling as your secret sales weapon performance improvement high performance sales performance addiction food appetite and obesity obesity prevention weight weight loss weight management supporting seniors weightloss overcoming obstacles mindfulness success mindset inspirational inspiring motivational emotional eating why common dieting fails us healthy diet diet culture black women minority and african american women workshop facilitation workshop interactive interactive workshops interactive storytelling college workshops collective leadership to reinvent organizations
+womens health wellness at work african american woman mental strength nutrition womens health and well being health wellness cultivating resilience discover storytelling as your secret sales weapon performance improvement sales performance addiction food appetite and obesity obesity prevention weight weight loss weight management supporting seniors weightloss overcoming obstacles mindfulness success mindset inspirational inspiring motivational emotional eating why common dieting fails us healthy diet diet culture black women minority and african american women workshop facilitation workshop interactive workshops interactive storytelling college workshops writing writer business writing women in sales sales training

 Best Story